 - Have certain medical conditions.
 These include bleeding disorders; certain heart or blood vessel diseases; severe liver, kidney or lung disease; or an uncontrolled seizure disorder.

 - Take a blood thinner or certain steroid medications.

 - Can’t make follow-up visits to your doctor or don’t have access to emergency care.

 - Have an allergy to the medications used.

 Schedule the Ultrasound

 If you’re considering a medical abortion, you’ll first want to schedule an ultrasound to verify that you are not too far along (fewer than 10 weeks) and eliminate the possibility of an ectopic pregnancy (located outside of the uterus).

-  At the Open Arms Pregnancy Clinic, we offer no-cost ultrasounds in a compassionate and confidential environment.
+At the Open Arms Pregnancy Clinic, we do not prescribe the abortion pill but we do offer no-cost ultrasounds in a compassionate and confidential environment.
 Contact us today to get the information you need today to make the best decision for your health and future.